Hurricane Erin: No direct hit forecast on US, but flood risks prompt evacuations

-Hurricane Erin: No direct hit forecast for U.S., but flood risks prompt evacuations

-Hurricane Erin is spinning toward the Bahamas and the U.S. as a major hurricane, with sustained winds near 140 mph.
-It will likely cause "life-threatening surf and rip currents" at beaches along much of the U.S. East Coast for the next several days, the National Hurricane Center says — and expectations of dangerous flooding are triggering evacuation orders.
+Though Erin is not forecast to make landfall in the U.S., NHC Deputy Director Jamie Rhome said in an update that the storm will significantly impact the mid-Atlantic region, especially the Outer Banks.
+A storm surge watch has been issued in North Carolina from Cape Lookout to Duck, as well as a tropical storm watch from Beaufort Inlet to Duck, including Pamlico Sound.

+"Breaking waves of 15 to 20 feet plus coastal flood and storm surge could overwash dunes and flood homes, flood roads and make some communities impassable," he said.

-Erin isn't expected to make landfall in the U.S., but forecasters at the National Weather Service office in Morehead City, N.C., warn that areas such as North Carolina's Outer Banks should be prepared for waves as high as 15 to 20 feet or more — and to expect days of potential flooding.
+Forecasters at the National Weather Service office in Morehead City, N.C., similarly warned on Monday evening that the Outer Banks should be prepared for days of potential flooding.

 "Coastal flooding will likely be a long duration issue, impacting Highway 12," the National Weather Service office stated, warning that parts of the main highway running along the Outer Banks could be impassible for several days.

-The North Carolina Department of Transportation said a mandatory evacuation order was in effect for all visitors to Ocracoke and Hatteras islands, adding that the order will take effect for residents early Tuesday.
+The North Carolina Department of Transportation said on Monday morning a mandatory evacuation order was in effect for all visitors to Ocracoke and Hatteras islands, adding that the order will take effect for residents early Tuesday.

-Officials in Hyde County, N.C., issued a state of emergency for Ocracoke Island, warning that emergency vehicles would not be able to use Highway 12 to reach and transport people in distress.
+On Sunday, Officials in Hyde County, N.C., issued a state of emergency for Ocracoke Island, warning that emergency services may not be available if Highway 12 becomes impassable.
 To the north, Dare County declared a state of emergency for the entire county.

-Erin is currently about 140 miles north of Grand Turk island and moving west-northwest at 10 mph, according to the hurricane center's 2 p.m.
-ET update.
-The storm continues to grow, extending hurricane-force winds up to 80 miles from its center and tropical-storm-force winds extending up to 230 miles.

-The Turks and Caicos Islands were seeing waves of over 10 feet and sea swells of 8 to 12 feet, "occasionally reaching up to 17 feet this morning," said the Turks and Caicos Islands National Weather Service on Monday.
-The islands began the day under a tropical storm warning as Erin began to move past them to the north; the weather agency also issued a flood warning due to heavy rain.

-Tropical-storm-force winds were only predicted to directly affect a small part of the U.S. midweek, with a risk area that also centers on the Outer Banks.
-As the large storm moves north, Bermuda and Canada also face dangers.

-The Category 4 storm's core "is expected to pass to the east of the southeastern Bahamas today and move between Bermuda and the east coast of the United States by the middle of the week," the National Hurricane Center stated.
-It predicts Erin will make a gradual turn toward the northwest later Monday and north on Tuesday.

 Erin has weakened a bit since it rapidly strengthened into a Category 5 storm with winds of nearly 160 mph over the weekend.
-Its intensity has continued to vacillate, but forecasters expect Erin to grow larger as it approaches the U.S., extending its potential to cause flooding and other impacts.
+Its intensity has continued to vacillate, but forecasters expect Erin to remain a powerful storm as it approaches the U.S., extending its potential to cause flooding and other impacts.

 Climate change is causing hurricanes to get more powerful on average.
 In general, air that's becoming warmer and moister provides more fuel for extreme weather, from hurricanes to intense inland storms.
 Experts say that warm ocean temperatures can also help storms carry a great deal of water, raising the risk of flooding — the main cause of death from hurricanes.